Abhishek-2502/FastAPI_AWS_Deployment_With_GitAction_CICD/README.md

-# FastAPI_Deployment_With_CICD
+# FastAPI_AWS_Deployment_With_GitAction_CICD
-Complete Guide to Deploy FastAPI app and develop CICD Pipeline on AWS EC2.
+Complete Guide to Deploy FastAPI app on AWS and develop CICD Pipeline on AWS EC2.

 ### Built With